-An Auto Floating Dormer as can be placed anywhere within a roof plane, as long as there is enough space to contain it.
-A floating dormer is what some people refer to as a "decorative" dormer.
-It does not require support walls and does not tie in with the structure of the building.
+An Auto Floating Dormer acan be placed anywhere within a roof plane, as long as there is enough space to contain it.
+Floating dormers are sometimes referred to as decorative because they do not tie in with the structure of the building or require support walls.

 Select Build> Roof> Build Roof> Auto Floating Dormer and click within an existing roof plane to place a floating dormer at that location.
 Once a dormer is created, it can be moved, resized and opened for specification.
-For more information, see "Editing Auto Dormers" on page 477 of the Reference Manual.
+For more information, see "Editing Auto Dormers" on page 511 of the Reference Manual.